charlyoleg/locapoc/README.md

 Concept
 -------

 The source file *static-webserver.js* is a small *express-js* web-server that serves a static content. *esbuild* is used to bundle this *nodejs* to make it standalone.
-Now, you are free to copy and run the *static webserver* *locapoc.mjs* just with *nodejs* i.e. without running any *npm install*.
+Now, you are free to copy and run the *static webserver* *locapoc.cjs* just with *nodejs* i.e. without running any *npm install*.